mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 - *Height*

 The first three keys need to be always defined, so that the number of moles of the sample can be calculated, to ensure proper data normalisation.
-All of the density parameters are number density in formula units.
+All of the density parameters are **number density in formula units**.

 Container-only keys: